· 8 min read

-Sometimes these come bundled together, other times you’ll have to get them separately.
-The first is a HTTP service at the front, like AWS API gateway.
+Sometimes these come bundled together, and you’ll have to get them separately.
+The first is an HTTP service at the front, like AWS API gateway.
 This handles how a device connects to your storage.

 The second is your storage, like AWS S3.
 This is what holds the actual data.

-Combining AWS API gateway with S3 is a good mix, as it’ll mean you can use TLS and you can easily scale it up if you get more traffic than you expected.
+Combining AWS API gateway with S3 is a good mix, as it’ll mean you can use TLS and easily scale it up if you get more traffic than expected.

 Consider the cost of the data, storage, and processing power

 Whatever service you choose, you need to account for the data transfer costs – specifically your ‘egress costs’.
-You’ll also need the computer power necessary to handle that much encrypted traffic, the connections themselves, and parsing the events.
+You’ll also need the computer power necessary to handle that much-encrypted traffic, the connections themselves, and parsing the events.
 Calculating this cost can be a bit tricky.
-It really depends on the volume of your data.
-You can calculate it here if you’re using AWS Stack (we also wrote a blog on how we reduced the cost of HTTP(S) API’s on AWS.
+It depends on the volume of your data.
+You can calculate it here if you’re using AWS Stack (we also wrote a blog on how we reduced the cost of HTTP(S) APIs on AWS.
 Check it out here).